affinda/affinda-python/docs/models.md

 :ivar filter_type: Required.
 Data points of "text" type support only "equals" filterType, others support both "equals" and "range".
 Known values are: "equals", "range".
 :vartype filter_type: str or ~affinda.models.SearchParametersCustomDataFilterType
-:ivar data_point: Required.
-The data point's slug.
+:ivar data_point: The data point's slug, used for portal v2 (deprecated).
 :vartype data_point: str
+:ivar field: The field's slug.
+:vartype field: str
 :ivar query: Required. "equals" searches require the "value" key inside the query, and "range" searches require at least one of "gte" (greater than or equal) and "lte" (less than or equal).
 :vartype query: any